 Peter enjoys swimming, cycling and reading when not working.
 He has also played clarinet and saxophone in various ensembles, both in and out of schools.
 Coaching soccer has also kept him busy over the years.
 Peter cannot claim much proficiency as a player but the coaching has resulted in some trophies form time to time!

 Working in education has always been a pleasure for Peter.
 To be in the constant company of so many young people has given him an optimistic outlook on life; and likes to think it keeps him young at heart.

-Rinky has almost 20 years' teaching experience in IB World Schools in Singapore, Indonesia and the UAE.
+Rinky has more than 35 years of teaching experience and almost 20 years' teaching experience in IB World Schools in Singapore, Indonesia and the UAE.
 She is very experienced in DP Language A Literature, DP Language A Language and Literature, IGCSE First Language English, IGCSE Literature in English, and IB MYP English A. Mrs. Lal has attained IB Category 2 training in DP English A and an IB Category 3 training in DP Theory of Knowledge (TOK).
-She holds an MA in English Literature.
-Rinky will be joining EIS as our DP English A teacher and will also fulfill the role of our DP Librarian in charge of the IB DP Study Room.
-Mrs. Lal will also be one of the two Grade 11 IB Diploma CAS Advisors.
+She holds a Masters in English Literature.

 Rob is from Dublin, Ireland and has 10 years teaching experience.
 He holds a BA (Hons) degree in Physical Education in the Community, from St Mary’s University in London and a PGCE in Secondary Physical Education from the University of Greenwich in London.
 For the last 4 years, he has taught in an international school in the United Arab Emirates.
 Previous to that, he taught for 6 years in London.